Attendances at SAET – Coronavirus (COVID-19) Pandemic responses

 Matters before Commissioners

-We will review our position in accordance with changing circumstances, updated South Australian Government advice and directives, and the advice of health experts.
+- Review – These arrangements will be subject to ongoing review.
+We will continue to review our position in accordance with changing circumstances, updated Australian and State government protocols and the advice of health experts.

 The Honourable Justice Steven Dolphin